 Making mistakes in Google Forms can be frustrating, but with the Undo feature, you can quickly correct your errors.
 This is a great time saver for users who are filling out lengthy forms or for those who simply want to avoid having to start over from scratch.

 Thanks to this handy feature, you can rest assured that your form submission will always be accurate.
 Next time you make a mistake on a Google Form, don't panic!
-Just use Undo to get yourself out of trouble.
+Just use undo to edit your Google Forms and get yourself out of trouble.